 Many people can probably agree that the “church is church” sentiment only holds true for Christian churches.
 Most Christian parents wouldn’t say of a college daughter, “Yeah, she’s going to a Buddhist temple, but hey, I’m just glad she’s going to church at all.”
 There’s a fundamental difference between Buddhism and Christianity.
 The two are not compatible.
 But why stop there?
 Not all Christian denominations are equally sound.
 And even within a denomination, churches can vary widely.
 In my denomination, one can find anything from a “high church, incense burning, women wearing head covering” congregation to a “praise band, auditorium, pastors wearing jeans and T-shirts” kind of place, and everything in between.
 Clearly church isn’t church isn’t church.

-To those who hold to this belief, I ask you this: Would you agree with any of the other opening statements?
+To those who hold to this “church is church” belief, I ask you this: Would you agree with any of the other opening statements?
 I mean, hey, a car is a car, right?
 A school is a school.
 And food is food.
 What’s the big deal?
 The obvious difference is quality.
 You wouldn’t settle for an old clunker when your safety could be compromised.
-Nor would an ambitious young college student settle for a community college if the means are available to go to an Ivy League school.
+Nor would an ambitious young college student settle for a community college if the means are available to go to a more prestigious school.
 And most people wouldn’t settle for a diet of grease and empty calories when they could be eating food that’s good for them.
 So if that’s true for schools and cars and food, why shouldn’t it be true for churches as well?
 Why wouldn’t you want a “quality” church?

 It’s an ugly truth, but it’s necessary.
 And churches that tell you otherwise aren’t doing you any favors.
 You are a sinner who can never be good enough for heaven.
 That’s why Jesus lived a perfect life for you and took your punishment on the cross.
 He did it in your place.
 Jesus is the only way to heaven.
 Make sure your church teaches that.